Crunchiest-Leaf/farming_trial/src/main/resources/README.txt

 --- Overview ---

-The Farming Trial Plugin is designed for the LOTC Java team to manage and enhance farming mechanics within the game.
+The Farming Trial Plugin is designed for the LOTC team to manage and enhance farming mechanics within the game.

 --- Author ---